IncharaS/brm-renewal-calendar/README.md

 For field extraction, AI-based methods were chosen over regular expressions due to their superior adaptability to differing layouts and clause phrasing.
 The added API cost and latency were acceptable given the importance of accuracy and the low frequency of uploads.

+View PDF Button fetches the PDFs from S3 directly, and not with presigned URL.
+Works well for MVP demos where uploads are small (< 5 MB).
+Allows direct PDF rendering in the browser without extra API calls.

 Serverless cron jobs were selected instead of a self-hosted scheduler to reduce infrastructure complexity.
 While this limits granularity to daily intervals, it provides strong security and low maintenance overhead.

 All time computations were normalized to the **America/Los_Angeles** timezone to match BRM’s business logic and eliminate off-by-one-day errors caused by UTC conversions.